posm/OpenMapKitWebsite/_includes/Workflow.md

 {:.imageSize}
 ![]( https://cloud.githubusercontent.com/assets/506078/7143740/e0c38054-e295-11e4-83c7-84211150720e.png) |

 This option selects the OSM background map you'll be using.
 Note that it defaults to the Online Humanitarian style unless you specify otherwise.
-This is useful when you have a strong data connection but won't work when you don't.
+If you do not have a strong data connection, you can use the custom, offline basemap you created using ```tilelive```.

 {:.imageSize}
 ![]( https://cloud.githubusercontent.com/assets/506078/7143741/e0c3eb20-e295-11e4-8ae2-4b9e8dd615df.png) |